kamrik/IntroText/labs/lab_12_SQL_part2.md

 Follow the assignment invitation link
 https://classroom.github.com/a/ZL1IeKbL

-In the repo created by GtiHub Classroom modify the `queries.sql` file.
+In the repo created by GitHub Classroom, modify the `queries.sql` file.
 It will be auto-graded on each commit.

 ## Step 1 - open the database in sqliteonline.com
 Open the practice SQLite database using the link below.